davist11/grunterplate/README.md

 - `brew install phantomjs`
 - `npm install`

 Run `grunt --verbose` and make some changes to watch the magics.
+You can also run `grunt taskname` to run an individual task without watching.

+To install a new module, run `npm install modulename --save`, which will both install it and save it to the package.json file.